Nordgaren/embre/README.md

 }
 ```

-This just uses the default implementation for EmbeddedXOR and EmbeddedAES, but you can also implement your own.
+This just uses the default implementation for EmbeddedXOR and EmbeddedAES, but you can also implement your own, as well.

 ## Sub crates
 You should only have to import the main crate.
 The sub crates are for development/organizational purposes, only.